wchen38/tenzin/README.md

-Start a python virutal environment, then use the following command to install all the packages:
+Start a python virtual environment, then use the following command to install all the packages:
 ```
 pip install -r requirements.txt
 ```

-#Run the applicaiton:
+#Run the application:
 for Linux and Mac:
 ```
 export FLASK_APP=tenzin
 export FLASK_ENV=development
 flask run
 ```
-For Windows cmd, use set instead of export:
+for Windows cmd, use set instead of export:
 ```
 set FLASK_APP=tenzin
 set FLASK_ENV=development
 flask run
 ```
-For Windows PowerShell, use env: instead of export:
+for Windows PowerShell, use env: instead of export:
 ```
 env:FLASK_APP = "tenzin"
 env:FLASK_ENV = "development"